-BSEE executes an Oil Spill Preparedness Program that ensures owners and operators are prepared to mitigate substantial threats of and respond to actual oil spills from offshore facilities.
+BSEE executes an Oil Spill Preparedness Program that ensures owners and operators are prepared to mitigate substantial threats of and respond to actual oil spills from offshore facilities, including offshore wind facilities.
 The Program emphasizes quality training, equipment testing, periodic unannounced drills, research and development endeavors, and stakeholder engagement - all critical elements for improving spill preparedness, threat mitigation, and response measures.
 While BSEE mitigates oil spill risks through a program focused on incident prevention, it equally emphasizes that the offshore community must be prepared with the best oil spill response plans, equipment, people, and training to respond quickly to oil spills when they do occur to lessen damage to environmental and economic resources.
-The program consists of three primary and interdependent roles: Preparedness Verification, Oil Spill Response Research, and Management of Ohmsett.
+The program consists of three primary and interdependent roles: preparedness verification, oil spill response research, and management of Ohmsett.

-Preparedness Verification (PV): An Oil Spill Response Plan (OSRP) is a critical component of responsible development of OCS energy resources.
-BSEE requires each offshore facility to be covered by an OSRP, which is approved after the owner/operator of the facility has demonstrated they have the resources and training to respond to a worst-case discharge quickly, effectively, and to the maximum extent practicable.
-BSEE further ensures the preparedness of the offshore community by assessing the quality and performance of response equipment listed in the OSRP, such as skimmers, pumps, booms, storage devices, and integrated fast response vessels.
+Preparedness Verification: BSEE uses multiple oversight controls to verify that energy producers are prepared to respond quickly and mitigate the impact of offshore oil spills.
+A critical component is the BSEE requirement for offshore facilities to be covered by an oil spill response plan (OSRP).
+BSEE approves OSRPs after the owner/operator of the facility has demonstrated that they have the resources and training to respond to a worst-case discharge quickly, effectively, and to the maximum extent practicable.
+BSEE further ensures the preparedness of the offshore community by assessing the quality and performance of response equipment listed in OSRPs, such as skimmers, pumps, booms, storage devices, and integrated fast response vessels.
 During annual training and exercises, BSEE requires plan holders to hone and demonstrate their understanding and skills in managing all aspects of a response, including how to mobilize both equipment and people quickly and safely.

-BSEE employs Government-Initiated Unannounced Exercises (GIUEs) to verify owners/operators' ability to implement their approved OSRPs and respond to a simulated incident.
-The exercises allow the Bureau to witness and evaluate, on a no-notice basis, a plan holder's capabilities to use public and private equipment, resources, and staff to safely respond to a hypothetical oil spill.
-BSEE's Oil Spill Preparedness Division regularly plans and executes these exercises in close coordination with other BSEE offices; Federal partners such as the USCG, National Oceanic and Atmospheric Administration (NOAA), and PHMSA; and State government partners, all of whom have key roles in offshore oil spill preparedness and response.
+BSEE employs Government-Initiated Unannounced Exercises (GIUEs) to verify owners/operators' ability to implement their approved OSRPs.
+The exercises allow the Bureau to witness and evaluate, on a nonotice basis, a plan holder's capabilities to use public and private equipment, resources, and staff to safely respond to a simulated oil spill.
+BSEE's Oil Spill Preparedness Division regularly plans and executes these exercises in close coordination with other BSEE offices; Federal partners such as the USCG, NOAA, and PHMSA; and State government partners, all of whom have key roles in offshore oil spill preparedness and response.